 4 West Second Street | Architect: John J. Wangenstein | Built: 1904 | Extant

-At the southwest corner of Lake Avenue and Second Street stands Duluth’s Masonic Temple. a building that houses one of the oldest organizations in Duluth—older, in fact, than the city itself.
+At the southwest corner of Lake Avenue and Second Street stands Duluth’s Masonic Temple.
+A building that houses one of the oldest organizations in Duluth—older, in fact, than the city itself.
 The building has lost some of its key external architectural elements over the years, but its interior still looks and functions as its builders intended well over 100 years ago.
 Remarkably, it still serves the organization that built it over 100 years ago, a rare occurrence in the life of a building.
-And, thanks to the efforts of St. Paul historian?
-Rolf Anderson, the building has recently been been placed on the National Register of Historic Places.
+And, thanks to the efforts of St. Paul historian Rolf Anderson, the building has recently been placed on the National Register of Historic Places.

 Masons have influenced Duluth since before there even was a Duluth.
 Pioneer Duluthians established Palestine Lodge No. 79 in the Zenith City on January 29, 1870, installing Colonel J. B. Culver as its first grand master.
 In March Duluth became a city, and in April many of these same people voted Culver in as Duluth’s first mayor.